ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 | `trendBias` | Aggregate directional bias across scenarios |

 Use `breakdownFor(ElliottScenario)` to get the confidence breakdown for a specific scenario.

+### Walk-forward adapters

+Commit `279d9056` also added Elliott-specific adapters for the generic walk-forward framework:

+- `ElliottWavePredictionProvider` runs a configured `ElliottWaveAnalysisRunner` on each decision prefix and maps ranked base scenarios to walk-forward predictions.
+- `ElliottWaveOutcomeLabeler` labels fixed-horizon outcomes as target-first, invalidation-first, or neither, with coarse phase progression and realized return.
+- `ElliottWaveWalkForwardContext` carries the runner, prefix selector, max predictions, and metadata for repeatable runs.
+- `ElliottWaveWalkForwardProfiles` exposes a tuned baseline context and split geometry for cross-run comparisons.

 ---